Barb and Dave's Family Website |

 As the seas were so calm, and the skies so blue, the ship put out a zodiac so that the ship photographer could get some promo shots of the ship in the ice floes.

-This should offer a better perspective on the size of these icebergs.
-And perhaps why the Titanic ended up the way it did.
 The late evening program was a 60’s and 70’s music revival, which was perfect for this audience.

 The moon is almost full this evening.
 We headed up to the Looking Glass lounge for an ABBA retrospective presentation.
 The ship is pretty much